Page Reviewed / Updated - April 08, 2021

 The Supportive Living Waiver provides for a variety of services appropriate for individuals residing in assisted living environments.
 Applicants are assessed individually and the services for which they are eligible are determined.
 These can include:

-The Support Living Program does not cover the participant’s room and board expenses.
+The Supportive Living Program does not cover the participant’s room and board expenses.
 Participants are expected to pay for those expenses using Social Security or Supplemental Security Income.
 Within limits, family members are also permitted to supplement the expenses of their loved ones.